 What happens in Frederick County when the lease term ends?

 At the end of the lease term in Frederick County, either party can opt to end the tenancy.
-The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your management agreement.
+The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the owner wishes to end the lease, or conclude our management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
-This means that we will typically contact a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

-At that point we give the tenant two choices:
+At that point we give the tenant two options:

 - Month-to-month --- This will include a large rent increase.

-Sometimes circumstances arise that require a tenant to break the lease.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the property owner.
-If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the property owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes circumstances arise which make a tenant to break the lease.
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 We will have the carpet professional cleaned upon tenant move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.

-We recommend that the landlord replace the carpet every 5 to 7 years.
-We recommend that the property owner paint every 5 to 7 years.
+We recommend that the property owner replace the carpet every 5 to 7 years.
+We recommend that the rental owner paint every 5 to 7 years.

-During vacancies we will either put the utilities in our name or in the rental owner's name.
+During vacancies we will either put the utilities in our name or in the landlord's name.

-a good archive for rental investors in Frederick County
+a useful reference for rental investors in Frederick County

-- Before you put a renter in your property in Frederick County
+- Before you put a renter in your rental property in Frederick County

 - Collections and evictions